 Last but not least on this list are the zebra danios.
 Are they the right fish for your aquarium, though?

 Let’s take a look at some of the specifications of this interesting fish.

 Zebra Danios are known as one of the most popular freshwater fish in the world due to their social qualities, as they are quite peaceful and go well together with other fish in the tank.

 They are also quite hardy and will adapt to various tank conditions, but they prefer colder water.

 They show shoaling behaviors, and they are also very social fish.
-They are non-aggressive, which means that they will go along with other peaceful fish.
+Luckily, they are non-aggressive, which means that they will go along with other peaceful fish.
 They have thin bodies with white horizontal stripes all over it.

 A 10-gallon tank is perfect for the zebra danios.
 They are also not complicated to care for.
-They are omnivorous, so they will eat flakes but also make sure that you keep the food varied.
+As they are omnivorous, so they will eat flakes but also make sure that you keep the food varied.